VeriHealth — True Health Discernment

 The Opening Argument

 Think about the last time someone corrected a piece of health misinformation you had believed.
 You updated that belief.
 Then you encountered the next false claim.
 You had no more tools to evaluate it than you did before.
 The correction gave you an answer.
-It did not give you the ability to find the right answer on your own.
+It did not give you the ability to evaluate the next claim on your own.

 That is the central failure of the dominant approach to health misinformation.
 It corrects answers.
 It does not develop discernment.
 That is why VeriHealth is designed differently.